 The Touro target was an active garimpo (artisanal mine) in the 1980s and is located 17 kilometres southwest of Aurizona.
-The miners processed gold from quartz veins and vein stockworks hosted by altered tonalities and diorites that were mined from open pits and underground workings along the north-south trending Touro Shear Zone (TSZ).
-A large tailings deposit, the product of artisanal mining, extends for 1 kilometre north-south at Touro.
+The miners processed gold from quartz veins and vein stockworks hosted by altered tonalites and diorites that were mined from open pits and underground workings along the north-south trending Touro Shear Zone (TSZ).
+A large tailings deposit, the product of artisanal mining, extends for 1 kilometer north-south at Touro.
 Outcrop is limited to the walls and floors of garimpo pits.
-Luna conducted several exploration programs including geological mapping, rock and channel sampling, geophysical surveys, a scout reverse circulation program, and a tailings auger drill program.
-Seven diamond drill holes totaling 1,674 metres were drilled in Q4 2012 testing a strike length of 400 metres.
-All holes intersected gold mineralization and the target remains open to the North and South along strike and at depth.
-Significant intercepts are shown below and in Table 3.
+Luna conducted several exploration programs including geological mapping, rock and channel sampling, geophysical surveys, a scout reverse circulation program, and a tailings auger drill program

 Surface Channel Sampling Program

 Following reconnaissance geological mapping, a channel sampling program was conducted across all available outcrops at Touro.
-Some 461 metres of sampling (523 individual samples including QA/QC) was completed.
+Some 461 meters of sampling (523 individual samples including QA/QC) was completed.
 Detailed mapping was conducted along the channels, and these data have been integrated into a preliminary geologic model.
 The program identified several zones of both low and high grade outcropping gold mineralization.
 Diamond drilling intersected the down-dip extensions of this surface mineralization.
-Select mineralized channel intervals are tabulated below in Table 1.
+Select mineralized channel intervals are tabulated in the adjacent PDF named Touro Rock Sampling.

 Reverse Circulation Drill Program

 There is lack of outcrop at Touro due to the occurrence of extensive tailings deposits.
-Accordingly, a reverse circulation (?RC?) drill program was conducted to test for mineralized saprolite to a maximum depth of 30 metres beneath these deposits.
+Accordingly, a reverse circulation (RC) drill program was conducted to test for mineralized saprolite to a maximum depth of 30 meters beneath these deposits.
 This program successfully delineated a sub-cropping mineralized zone beneath the tailings to the north and south of the garimpo pits.
 This information assisted in the siting of diamond holes and the mapping of the TSZ.
-Select mineralized RC drill intercepts are tabulated below in Table 2.
+Select mineralized RC drill intercepts are tabulated in the adjacent table named RC Drill Program.

 Rock sampling was also conducted to determine the grades of individual quartz vein sets.
 Some 95 samples were collected during geologic mapping.
 Gold values range from below detection limit to 26.20 grams per tonne and 35% of samples (34 samples) assayed greater than 0.50 grams per tonne.